If you are considering adopting a child, you don’t need to be told what a huge decision it is.

 And as with anything this important, it’s vital to understand the pros and cons, so you can make the best possible decision for you and your family.

-However, adoption also has its disadvantages, including emotional challenges that come with the process, no guarantee of being successful, and high costs.
+However, the process also has its disadvantages, including emotional challenges that come with the process, no guarantee of being successful, and high costs.

 So let’s take a look at the pros and cons of adoption in more detail, to help you decide if it’s something that is right for you and whether it’s a route you wish to go down.